xg590/IoT_Rover/README.md

 #### New in v1.2
 1. Offload the communication with sensors to Arduino Nano
-2. Communication can be interrupted by network error and will resume automatically after that.
+2. TCP Communication can be interrupted by network error and will resume automatically after that.

 #### New in v1.1
 1. All resources are localized if possible.